prjunnamed/prjcombine/docs/digilent/intro.rst

 ``GET_PRODUCT_ID``
 ------------------

 Returns the binary product ID of this board.
-It is a little-endian 32-bit word.
+It is a little-endian 32-bit word, explained above.

 - ``bmRequestType``: ``0xc0``
 - ``bRequest``: ``0xe9``
 - ``wValue``: 0
 - ``wIndex``: 0
 - ``wLength``: 4

-This word has the following bitfields:

-- bits 0-7: firmware identifier
-- bits 8-19: variant identifier
-- bits 20-31: product identifier

-The product identifier describes the particular board.
-The variant identifier describes its variant, such as what FPGA size has been fitted to it.

 ``GET_SECRET_HANDSHAKE``